Skip to content

 Coffee and refreshments are offered between the worship service and classes.

-The Adult Bible class is looking at “The Two Realms”, the way God works in the Church and in the State/Society.
+The Adult Bible class is taking a brief look at membership in the Lutheran Church Missouri Synod.
 Recordings of each class are posted to this website.

 Visit Us